SocietyForArtisticResearch/rc-pandoc-help/06-publishing.md

 # Publishing and Sharing

 There are number of different ways to share and publish your work on the RC.
-This functionality can be accessed using the object menu (i.e. clicking the menu icon) for the given work or exposition on the My Profile page.
+This functionality can be accessed using the object menu (i.e. clicking the menu icon) for the given work or exposition on the "My Profile"-page.

 ### Share